minnojs/minno-quest/src/0.1/sequencer/variables.md

 We will first describe variables that are common across all tasks, and are always available - these are the `global` and `current` variables.
 Then we will get down to variables variables that are available only in specific contexts - such as the `data` and `meta` variables.

+### Accessing variables
+There are many ways to use variables within the PI tasks.
+You can learn about them in their respective documentation, check out [conditions](.mixer.html#conditions) and [templates](templates.html).
+In addition, some of the variables can be accessed directly from your JavaScript, in cases that this is possible it will be mentioned in the description of the variable.

 ### Global
-The PI tasks expose
+The PI tasks expose one central object that serves as the hub of all of you tasks.
-The `global` variable is an object that holds all the public information that is exposed by the various tasks.
-It has a property for each task that is run.

-the context of everything that happens within the task manager.

-In addition, you can extend it manually using the `API.addGlobal` or `API.addCurrent` functions.
-Any Task element can have the additional property `addGlobal` or `addCurrent` that get added to the global/current whenever that element is activated.
+The [task objects][current] get automatically registered on the `global` object, so that you can access them all from here.
+In addition, you can register any data that you want shared between your tasks onto `global`.
-This options is useful in various cases of branching.For advanced uses you can also access the global object directly by changing the `window.piGlobal` object.
+This options is useful in various cases of branching, as well as when you want a common theme to appear in multiple tasks.

+The following snippet sets `global.value` to 123, and `global.variable` to [1,2,3].

 ```js
 API.addGlobal({